datajake1999/OPL3GM_VSTi/readme.md

 # Extra notes

 * This is only a VST2 compatible plug-in.
 A VST3 version Is not planned for various reasons.
-* This plug-in has no User Interface of Its own, so the host application should provide a method of interacting with automatable parameters.

 # License
     This program is free software; you can redistribute it and/or modify